Ijordan4/Object-Relational-Mapping/README.md

-##Ecommerce-BackEnd
+## Ecommerce-BackEnd

+## Description

-## Description: This project is the back end for an e-commerce website built with Node.js, Express.js, Sequelize, and MySQL.
+This project is the back end for an e-commerce website built with Node.js, Express.js, Sequelize, and MySQL.
 It includes database models for products, categories, users, and orders, as well as routes for managing these resources.

 ##Installation: